typedb/typedb-docs/08-examples/03-phone-calls-migration-nodejs.md

 Let’s go through a summary of how the migration takes place.

-1.  we need a way to talk to our Grakn [keyspace](../06-management/01-keyspace.md).
+1.  we need a way to talk to our Grakn [database](../06-management/01-database.md).
 To do this, we use [Client Node.js](../03-client-api/03-nodejs.md).
 2.  we go through each data file, extracting each data item and parsing it to a Javascript object.
 3.  we pass each data item (in the form of a Javascript object) to its corresponding template function, which in turn gives us the constructed Graql query for inserting that item into Grakn.
-4.  we execute each of those queries to load the data into our target keyspace — `phone_calls`.
+4.  we execute each of those queries to load the data into our target database — `phone_calls`.

 Before moving on, make sure you have **npm** installed and the [**Grakn Server**](/docs/running-grakn/install-and-run#start-the-grakn-server) running on your machine.